endpoints/endpoints/modules/controller/README.md

 `opts.pass` - a boolean indicating the contents of the response   should be set to `response.data` and `response.code` and the `next` method should be called, deferring output to the next item in a middleware stack. *__Note:__ this option will likely be replaced with a callback function.*

 ### #update(opts), #destroy(opts)
-Returns a json-api compliant, node-style request handling function for the underlying source.
+Returns a json-api compliant, node-style request handling function for the underlying adapter.

 `opts.method` - specify an alternate prototype method (must be defined on underlying model) to call when handling requests.